The Establishment (Pakistan): Characteristics and composition

 Foreign aid from the United States, Japan, and then the People's Republic of China (after 1963) was a driver of the economy.
 The Establishment ensured control over information dissemination through the media and academia.
 Radical and/or violent Islamic groups were slowly tolerated.
 The Establishment theoretically tolerated democratic rule and never seriously imposed Islam; the army being less tolerant of Islamists.
 Just by surviving, Pakistan and its Establishment would be defeating India.

 Zulfikar Ali Bhutto, a founding member of the Establishment, started looking for a new identity for Pakistan, chiefly one that it did not share with neighbouring rival India.
 Accordingly, Pakistan started to look towards the Middle East for "aid, ideology, and strategic cooperation"; while at the same time turning its back away from its own shared history with India in South Asia.
 Further building on Ayub Khan-era policies, Kashmir remained important for the Establishment for a variety of reasons; most notably due to its strategic importance to Pakistan.
 Furthermore, it was seen as a chance for Pakistan to fulfil its vision of its founding, the two-nation theory—that of being a "homeland for oppressed Indian Muslims".
-(Though very few, the number of those in the Establishment who want Pakistan to get out of the Kashmir conflict with India are growing.)
 Outside of the Kashmir conflict, India as a nation was perceived as an existential threat to Pakistan in every way, particularly after the 1971 secession of Muslim-majority Bangladesh (formerly East Pakistan), and the latter's belief that India did not pose an existential threat, effectively endangering the two-nation theory.

 On 1 April 2022, Prime Minister Imran Khan announced that in context of no-confidence motion against him in the National Assembly, the "establishment" had given him three options to choose from viz: "resignation, no-confidence [vote] or elections".